linyueqian/ml_intro/README.md

 - [x] Add neural network playground
 - [x] Add the photo gallery in RGB decomposition
 - [x] Add the example gallery page
+- [x] Add the gallery into menu
+- [x] Change the margin of div to make it more coherent

 ## References